iMikie/Semantic-UI-Rails/README.md

 # Semantic-UI-Rails

 [Semantic-UI](www.semantic-ui.com) is one of the newest and most promising user interface toolkits.
-It's designs are beautiful and has a remarkable set of widgets.
+It's designs are beautiful and it provides a remarkable set of widgets.
 But what exactly is it?

 ---